ezrahuffman/GeneticAlgo/README.md

 - [X] Hosting (this should be done very soon), so you can access the application without having to launch it locally
 - [ ] Additional optimization problems (function optimization, knapsack problem)
+   - [ ] I am currently working on a threejs game that the Genetic optimizer will solve.
 - [ ] Performance improvements for larger city sets

 ## 🤝 Contact